Mrazbb/pg-altergen/readme.md

 # pg-altergen

+❗❗❗ **IMPORTANT:** Always make backups for critical databases before running pg-altergen scripts!
+During the migration process, pg-altergen will drop existing objects and create new ones. ❗❗❗

 pg-altergen is a Node.js CLI tool designed to help manage PostgreSQL schema changes in a structured manner.
 It allows you to organize your database objects (schemas, tables, views, functions, procedures, triggers, etc.) in separate SQL files and then compile them into a single “alter” script for easy migration to a target database. pg-altergen can also help detect and drop outdated objects before creating or updating them, ensuring that your database stays in sync with your desired definitions.

-• <span style="color:red">Always make backups for critical production databases before running pg-altergen scripts!</span>

 --------------------------------------------------------------------------------
 ## Table of Contents